clayoster/sysadmin-cheatsheet/README.md

 ## Misc

 Generate a secret for authentication to a container registry.
-It will print a manifest like the one below that can be configured in the appropriate namespace and used for `imagePullSecrets` for pulling container images.
+It will print a secret manifest that can be configured in the appropriate namespace and used for `imagePullSecrets` for pulling container images.

 ```shell
 kubectl create secret docker-registry registry-auth-secret-name \